An observation concerning highly ramified $\epsilon$-factors: Introduction

 \begin{cor} Let $\pi$ be a complex generic irreducible smooth admissible representation $\pi$ of $\textrm{GL}_n(F)$ with trivial central character and $a(\pi)>1$.
 Let for $t\geq a(\pi)$ and $z_0\in \mathcal{O}^{\times}.$ Then we have

 \end{cor}

 This corollary is related to computations in \cite[Section~4]{corbett_gln} and can be inserted directly in the Vorono\"i summation formula given in \cite[Theorem~1.1]{corbett_gln}.
-In particular, at places where the additive twist is highly ramified we find the expected $(n-1)$-hyper Kloosterman sums.
+In particular, at places where the additive twist is highly ramified, we find $(n-1)$-hyper Kloosterman sums as expected.

-The plan of this paper is as follows.
+The plan of this paper is the following.
 We start by recalling common notation and some preliminary results in Section~\ref{sec:prelim} below.
 The proof of Theorem~\ref{main_th} is contained in Section~\ref{sec:proof}.
 Classification results allow us to reduce to the case of supercuspidal representations.
 The latter can be treated by combining the Jacquet-Langlands correspondence with the theory of non-abelian Gau\ss\ sums developed by Bushnell and Fr\"ohlich.
 Finally, in Section~\ref{sec:bessel} we apply Theorem~\ref{main_th} to compute certain Bessel transforms.
 The main result here is Proposition~\ref{prop:bessel}, which directly implies Corollary~\ref{cor:bessel}.